 For the full entry requirements see the Regulations for the Master of Water Resource Management or use the admission requirements checker.

 The first year (Part I) of the Master of Water Resource Management comprises three core courses and other relevant courses from the schedule.

 In the second year (Part II) students undertake a research thesis with external stakeholder support and interest to provide them with experience in the sector.

-For the up-to-date course listings, visit the University of Canterbury Regulations website.
+For the up-to-date course listings, see the Regulations for the Master of Water Resource Management.